Adam Forde: World University Games

 In 2019, Forde served as the lead assistant coach under Rob Beveridge with the Australian Emerging Boomers, helping the team win bronze at the World University Games in Naples, Italy.

 National 3x3 team

-On 10 March 2025, Forde was appointed interim head coach of the Australia men's national 3x3 team.
+On 10 March 2025, Forde was appointed head coach of the Australia Men's 3x3 Gangurrus.
 He helped the team win gold at the 3x3 Asia Cup and bronze at the inaugural 3x3 Champions Cup.
-He continued as head coach of the Australia 3x3 team for the 2025 FIBA 3x3 World Cup in Mongolia.
+He continued as head coach for the 2025 FIBA 3x3 World Cup in Mongolia.